The visitor facilities at Stonehenge have been designed to be as accessible as possible in order to meet the different needs of our visitors.

 Deaf/Hard of Hearing

-Assistance Dogs WelcomeVibrating Fire AlarmsTour TranscriptsFilm SubtitlesBSL ToursAudio Installation TranscriptsDog Bowl and ToiletingWater for dogs is available on request.Induction LoopsAll audio items and tills at the visitors centre have induction loops.
+Assistance Dogs WelcomeVibrating Fire AlarmsTour TranscriptsFilm SubtitlesBSL ToursAudio Installation TranscriptsDog Bowl and ToiletingWater for dogs is available.Induction LoopsAll audio items and tills at the visitors centre have induction loops.
 All spoken audio exhibits in exhibition have subtitles and BSL.

 Accessible ToiletsAdult Changing AreaEasy-use CutlerySensory ExperiencesNoHandling ObjectsPlease ask staff.Easy Read MaterialYes.

 Deep WaterNoneTrip HazardOccasional rabbit holes on site, but these are filled as soon as discovered.Sheer DropNoneSlip HazardCare to be taken on grassed areas in wet weather.Steep SlopeNoneSteep StairsNoneBeware Of TrafficVisitor shuttleUneven GroundSurrounding World Heritage landscape uneven.